Jean de Gribaldy

 Jean de Gribaldy (18 July 1922 – 2 January 1987) was a French road cyclist and directeur sportif.
 He rode in the Tour de France in 1947 and 1948.

 Biography

 Born in Besançon, Doubs département, Gribaldi was a professional racing cyclist from 1945 to 1954.
 He began a successful career as a directeur sportif in the mid-1960s.

 Nicknamed le Vicomte ("the Viscount") due to his aristocratic ancestry, he discovered Sean Kelly, Joaquim Agostinho, and Éric Caritoux.
 He gave a second chance to many riders dropped by other teams.
 Most saw their career take a new dimension under Jean de Gribaldy.

 A street in Besançon, where he was a shopkeeper, has been named Montée Jean de Gribaldy since 1994.
 Each year, a Jean de Gribaldy cycling race is organized in Besançon.

+On 26 June 2025, Grand Besançon Métropole unveiled 8 of these new trams, which will be in service from July 2025.
+They will be longer and have a capacity of 200 passengers, compared with 130 for the previous trams.
+One of them will bear the name of Jean de Gribaldy and will be decorated with his portrait and biography.